Overview

 Working with partner accounts

-The Rhombus CLI is a production reference for everything in this guide.cmd/login.go walks the full flow end to end: PKCE generation, local callback server, authorization URL construction, token exchange, partner branching, mTLS API-key minting, and credential persistence.
+The Rhombus CLI is a production reference for everything in this guide.cmd/login.go walks the full flow end to end: PKCE generation, local callback server, authorization URL construction, token exchange, mTLS API-key minting, and credential persistence.

 If something in your implementation isn’t working, diff your behavior against the CLI — it’s the canonical example.